biocarl/til-biocarl/README.md

 - Other shorthands are for example `font`, `background`, `border` and `margin`

 # 📅 10.01.2023 html: What is a dom tree?
+- 🤖: *The DOM (Document Object Model) tree is a way of representing the structure of an HTML or XML document as a tree-like structure, where elements are the branches and the text content is the leaves of the tree.*
 - When the browser downloads the html it parses it and represents the document structure as a tree in memory, a document object model (dom)
 - Each element, attribute or text content becomes a dom node
 - CSS will be downloaded and parsed in a second step and will be then applied to each node before the dom is rendered to the user